 Calling a Cloud Function from a UI Component

-In the next tutorial, we’ll create a simple UI Component that can call this Cloud Function and test them together in the simulator of the Component SDK.
+In this page, we’ll talk about the basics of how to create a simple UI Component that can call a Cloud Function and test them together in the simulator of the Component SDK.

 For a more detailed description of UI Components, please refer to the UI Components documentation.